cnp3/ebook/protocols/tcp.rst

 :rfc:`793` defines the Maximum Segment Size (MSS) TCP option that must be understood by all TCP implementations.
 This option (type 2) has a length of 4 bytes and contains a 16 bits word that indicates the MSS supported by the sender of the `SYN` segment.
 The MSS option can only be used in TCP segments having the `SYN` flag set.

 :rfc:`793` also defines two special options that must be supported by all TCP implementations.
 The first option is `End of option`.
 It is encoded as a single byte having value `0x00` and can be used to ensure that the TCP header extension ends on a 32 bits boundary.
 The `No-Operation` option, encoded as a single byte having value `0x01`, can be used when the TCP header extension contains several TCP options that should be aligned on 32 bit boundaries.
-All other options [#ftcpoptions]_ are encoded by using the TLV format.
+All other options [#ftcpoptions]_ are encoded using the TLV format.

 .. note:: The robustness principle

- The handling of the TCP options by TCP implementations is one of the many applications of the `robustness principle` which is usually attributed to `Jon Postel`_ and is often quoted as `"Be liberal in what you accept, and conservative in what you send"` :rfc:`1122`
+ The handling of the TCP options by TCP implementations is one of the many applications of the `robustness principle` which is usually attributed to `Jon Postel`_ and is often quoted as `"Be liberal in what you accept, and conservative in what you send"` :rfc:`1122`.

  Concerning the TCP options, the robustness principle implies that a TCP implementation should be able to accept TCP options that it does not understand, in particular in received `SYN` segments, and that it should be able to parse any received segment without crashing, even if the segment contains an unknown TCP option.
 Furthermore, a server should not send in the `SYN+ACK` segment or later, options that have not been proposed by the client in the `SYN` segment.